metocean/SAET_master/README.md

 2. In this window, install the library “virtualenv” by typing 'pip install virtualenv'.
 3. Close the command prompt window.
 4. Create a new folder called "SAET_installation" (the name does not matter) in whatever location (for example 'c:\SAET_installation').
-5. Copy all files of SAET into this folder.
+5. Copy all SAET files into this folder.
-6. Open a new command prompt window.
-This time, change the current folder to the SAET installation folder (type 'cd C:\SAET_installation')
+6. Open a new command prompt window and change the current folder to the SAET installation folder (type 'cd C:\SAET_installation')
 7. In the command prompt type: 'c:\Python397_64\Scripts\virtualenv env' ("env" is the name of a new virtual environment).
 This will create a new folder named “env”.
 8. Activate the new virtual environment by typing: 'env\Scripts\activate'.
 9. Install all needed libraries one by one typing 'pip install -r requirements_windows.txt' (for windows), or 'pip install -r requirements_linux.txt' (for linux).